 Another thing you’ll find with content-driven inbound strategies is that you’re mostly generating leads from people with a strong interest in your products or services but they’re not quite ready to buy yet.

 You still have to nurture them along the buying process – and this will be the case for the majority of your leads.

 However, there is a much smaller (and highly profitable) group of people who have already decided they want what you’re selling; they just haven’t decided where they’re going to buy it from yet.

 These are the people to turn to Google with search terms like “best email marketing software for large retailers”, “top PPC agencies in Manchester” or “emergency plumber near me Sunday”.

 These are people who are ready to buy and Google Ads allows you to get your brand seen by these people at the crucial moment.

 #6: Reach out to visitors who slip away with remarketing

 While Google Ads is a great way to capture inbound sales leads from people who are ready to buy now, not everyone is going to pay up right away.
 Some people are going to get cold feet, maybe head back to the results page and check out the competition.

 No need to panic, though.

-With remarketing, you can keep reaching out to these prospects and keep them on-board with your brand.
-You’ve already paid for these leads as soon as they click your ad and you know they’ve got a string interest in your offer – so give them the extra incentive to come back to your site and complete the deal.
+With remarketing, you can keep reaching out to these prospects and keep them on board with your brand.
+You’ve already paid for these leads as soon as they click your ad and you know they’ve got a strong interest in your offer – so give them the extra incentive to come back to your site and complete the deal.